aeternity/aeternity/docs/installation.md

 bash <(curl -s https://install.aeternity.io/install.sh)
 ```

-While this method is the easiest one it is not recomended for production systems.
+While this method is the easiest one it is not recommended for production systems.

 ## Package Install